canro91/canro91.github.io/_posts/2025-07-03-LifeChangingIdeas.md

 ## #3.
 Save 50% of your income

-Credit goes to an ex-coworker from my first job.
+Credit goes to an ex-coworker from [my first coding job]({% post_url 2024-09-02-LessonsFromMyFirstCodingJob %}).

 One day, out of the blue, he came close to my desk and shared this unsolicited advice.
 For free.

 He told me:

-> "Cesar, imagine you only make half of your salary.
+> _"Cesar, imagine you only make half of your salary.
 Save and invest the other half.
-Sooner rather than later, you will buy your own house."
+Sooner rather than later, you will buy your own house."_

 That's the best piece of advice I've ever received.
+Since then, I started to save.
+Sometimes 50%.
+Other times, less.

 ## #4.
 Learn a second (or third) language